- Tlou Energy Limited (LON:TLOU) is an aspiring gas production and electricity generation company

 “Furthermore, the good initial water flow, which is higher than that previously observed at Selemo, is potentially indicative of good permeability and therefore potentially good gas flows in this geologically high-graded area.

-Test flow results from Lesedi 3P
+- Increasing Gas flow results from Lesedi 3P and 4P

 Blue sky: 25p fair value target